Bad (album): Production and recording

-Jackson wanted to move in a new musical direction, with a harder edge and fiercer sound.
-According to guitarist Steve Stevens, who featured on Bad, Jackson asked about rock bands including Mötley Crüe.
-Jackson began recording demos in November 1983 while recording Victory with the Jacksons.
-He spent much of 1985 to 1987 writing and recording at his home studio in Encino, Los Angeles, with a group of musicians and engineers including Bill Bottrell known as the "B team".
-The demos were brought to Westlake Studio to be finished by the "A team", with Jones and engineer Bruce Swedien.
-Jones said the team would stay up for days on end when they "were on a roll": "They were carrying second engineers out on stretchers.
-I was smoking 180 cigarettes a day."
+Jackson began recording demos and song ideas for the upcoming album in 1983, while simultaneously working on Victory (1984) with his brothers, the Jacksons.
+Throughout 1985 and 1986, he focused on writing and recording at his Hayvenhurst home studio in Encino, Los Angeles, alongside a group of musicians and engineers—comprising Bill Bottrell, Matt Forger, John Barnes, and Christopher Currell—referred to as the "B team".
+These demos were later brought to Westlake Studios, where such producers as Jones and engineer Bruce Swedien—dubbed the "A team"—completed the tracks.
+According to Jones, the sessions were so intense that the team would often work for days without rest: "They were carrying second engineers out on stretchers.
+I was smoking 180 cigarettes a day".

-Jackson was eager to find innovative sounds and was interested in new music technology.
-The team made extensive use of new digital synthesizers, including FM synthesis and the Fairlight CMI and Synclavier PSMT synthesizers.
-They sometimes combined synthesizers to create new sounds.
-Other instruments include guitars, organs, drums, bass, percussion and saxophones, washboard and digital guitars.

-Work was disrupted in July 1984, when Jackson embarked on the Victory Tour with his brothers.
-Work resumed in January 1985 after the tour ended and after Jackson had recorded "We Are the World".
-In mid-1985, work paused again so Jackson could prepare for Disney's 4D film experience Captain EO, which featured an early version of the Bad song "Another Part of Me".
-Work resumed in August and continued until November 1986, when Jackson filmed the "Bad" music video.
-Recording resumed in January 1987, and the album was completed in July.

-Jackson wrote a reported 60 songs, and recorded 30, wanting to use them all on a three-disc set.
-Jones suggested that the album be cut down to a ten-track single LP.
-Jackson is credited for writing all but two songs; other writing credits include Terry Britten and Graham Lyle for "Just Good Friends" and Siedah Garrett and Glen Ballard for "Man in the Mirror".
+Progress on the album was interrupted in July 1984 when Jackson joined his brothers on the Victory Tour.
+Recording resumed in January 1985 following his work on the charity single "We Are the World".
+Later that year, production was paused once again as Jackson began preparations for Disney's 4D film Captain EO (1986), which included an early version of the track "Another Part of Me".
+Sessions continued once more in August and continued through November 1986, pausing again while Jackson filmed the "Bad" music video.
+After the video was completed, recording at Westlake resumed in January 1987 and was completed by July.
+Jackson reportedly wrote around sixty songs and recorded thirty-three of them, wanting to release them all on a three-disc set.
+However, Jones encouraged narrowing it to an eleven-track LP record.
+Jackson is credited with writing all but two tracks: "Just Good Friends" was written by Terry Britten and Graham Lyle, and "Man in the Mirror" by Siedah Garrett and Glen Ballard.